The Best 25 Coffee Grinders of 2022

 Burrs: 40mm conical steel Etzinger burrs

-Grind Settings: 30 stepped macro adjustments & stepless micro troubleshoot with 9 indicators.
+Grind Settings: 30 stepped macro adjustments & stepless micro adjust with 9 indicators.

 Dosing: On demand plus three programmable timed presets